iterative/dvc.org/content/docs/start/experiments.md

 └─────────────────────────┴────────┴──────────────────┘
 ```

-After selecting an experiment from the table you can create a Git branch that
+After selecting an experiment from the table, you can create a Git branch that
 contains the experiment with all its related files.

 ```dvc